ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Expires: 0
 ~~~~

 Some of these settings are only relevant to extremely old browsers.
-If you only care about current browsers, this setting is enough:
+If you only care about current browsers, this HTTP header is enough to disable caching:

 ~~~~
 Cache-Control: no-store, must-revalidate